AdnanZahid/GLSpace/README.md

 Taking 3D websites to multiple screens.

+Code heavily borrowed from Gregg Tavares's project Happy Fun Times  (https://github.com/greggman/HappyFunTimes/tree/master/public/examples/syncThreeJS)

-This is project requires NodeJS to run.
+This project requires NodeJS to run.
 Download it from here http://nodejs.org/download

 After that go to Command Prompt, navigate to the project directory and run